 Medical research is often indicative of where the future of medicine is going.
 When you search stem cell therapy in the medical literature you can find papers being released on a near daily basis.
 The same can be said for ankle replacement and fusion therapies.

 It is common for Prolotherapy doctors to see people with continued pain complaints after surgery.
 Often overlooked causes of this post-surgery pain are that the surgery itself may cause ligament injury or the surgery may not repair the ligament injury.
 When performing surgery, the ligaments are stretched and pulled in order to gain access to the joint.
 This is typical in ankle procedures.

 Causes of ankle arthritis

-Damage to ankle ligaments, including the talofibular ligament, can bring about ligament laxity.
-This allows the ankle bones to rub together abnormally, having a degenerative effect on the joint, and resulting in chronic pain and instability, often demonstrated by ankle popping and dislocations.
+Damage to ankle ligaments, including the talofibular ligament, can bring about ligament laxity which causes the ankle bones to abnormally rub together and have a degenerative effect on the joint, and resulting in chronic pain and instability, often demonstrated by ankle popping and dislocations.

 As a person continues to walk and bear weight on the unstable ankle joint, the bones abnormally wear and tear on the cartilage.
-In this situation, the body will attempt to stabilize the joint.
-Because ligaments have less of a blood supply compared to other tissues, such as muscle, they are less likely to heal on their own.
-The joint will typically inflame, in an attempt to bring healing cells to the joint.
-An overgrowth of bone is also likely to occur in an attempt to stabilize the joint.
+In this situation, the body will attempt to stabilize the ankle with swelling – inflammation and eventually overgrowth of bone.

 Total ankle replacements